-The last two options are quite a bit different from the options we’ve looked at so far.
-Neither of these involves physical inventory.
+The next three options are quite a bit different from the options we’ve looked at so far.
+None of them involve physical inventory.

-Amazon is a great marketplace for selling books, including ebooks through the Kindle program.
-There are millions of customers looking for ebooks on Amazon, so there is plenty of opportunity.
+Amazon is a great marketplace for selling books, including e-books through the Kindle Direct Publishing (KDP) program.
+There are millions of customers looking for e-books on Amazon, so there’s plenty of opportunity.